Madandola/Madandola/README.md

 ---

 ### 🐍 Python
+A project focused on cleaning large datasets, handling missing values, and generating insights using Pandas & Matplotlib.
 - Data analysis with Pandas and NumPy
-- Visualization with Matplotlib and Seaborn
+- Visualisation with Matplotlib and Seaborn
 - Automation and scripting

 ---